dmbarbour/glas/docs/GlasZero.md

 ### Data Definitions

 Data is defined using a program of arity 0--1.
-This program is evaluated at compile-time, with access to compile-time effects same as macros.
+After macro evaluation, this program is evaluated at compile-time with access to compile-time effects.
+The generated value on the data stack becomes a `data:Value` definition in the dictionary.
+Failure to evaluate a data definition causes the whole module to fail.

 ## Static Assertions

-Assertions are evaluated after compilation with an empty data stack and access to compile-time effects.
-Assertions do not modify the dictionary and instead represent a pass/fail check.
-If evaluation of the assertion fails, compilation of the module will also fail.
-Static assertions within g0 programs are a convenient alternative to external unit tests.
+Assertions must be 0--Any static arity programs, favoring 0--0.
+After macro evaluation, assertions are evaluated with an empty data stack and access to compile-time effects.
+If 0--N arity where N is non-zero, an info message is implicitly written to the log describing the final data stack.
+On failure, an error is emitted and the entire module will fail to evaluate.

+Static assertions within g0 programs are a convenient basis for lightweight unit tests.
+They will run every time the program is built, but memoization can

 ## Export Function